 Now, a little more about me . . . my big news is that I’ve just taken on an allotment (community garden).
 I’ve previously worked as a market gardener and am looking forward to connecting with weather and earth and growing folk around planting and harvesting again.
 Weedlings and seedlings.
 I ran a small bakery for a few years, Lucy’s Loaves, and marathons.
 First I had a life-raft of running, then poetry and growing.
 I still love running and poetry and gardening but I don’t need them like I did.
 These days I’m held in the flow by connection.

-I am white privileged, British.
+I am thin and white privileged, British.
 I grew up middle-class, believing myself to be Christian, straight, monogamous, female.
 These days I identify as non-theist and queer in many ways.
 I am still middle-class, the difference that time made is I became aware of classism.
 For a very long time I also thought I was stupid (for the record, I wouldn’t use this word about anybody now).
 Sure, I could pass exams, even walk off with academic prizes, but that was because I was more driven than my class-mates to work hard, right?
 Achievement did nothing to change my self-concept as lacking intelligence.

 As with all of us, my own experiences, passions and learning will always shape the way I approach life, healing, suffering, teaching, in myself and others.
 My transformative learning moments have always come from a letting go.
 The thing I didn’t (want to?) consciously know has become known once I’ve let go of whatever it was that blocked awareness.
 Always a release, not some fabulous new facts.
 Though grappling with fabulous new facts will have been part of the process that made it possible for me to know the transformative thing.
 I’m not trying to be cryptic, honestly!
 I want to write about my lineage, the scholars, thinkers, artists, friends and mystics who have summarily influenced my own work.
 It’s hard to name specific people or texts because coming to know, and change, has felt like a diffuse process rather than a finding direction across stepping stones that become obvious in hindsight, or a brick by brick accretion of knowledge.
 I changed because of what/who/who with I was reading and how I was talking and writing and performing.
 And then my knowing changed.